Surgical Pathology Fellowship rotations are divided into four-week blocks. A typical rotation schedule includes:

 The remaining specimens, requiring ancillary testing, are signed out on the next day, file day.
 The advantages of our practice include increased communication with clinical colleagues and rapid turnaround time, facilitating the immediate development of therapeutic management.
 It is important to note that not all specimens are frozen or even signed out at the frozen section.

 Ultimately, the surgical pathology fellow is an integral player in the frozen section practice: supervising grossing and tissue processing, performing the initial review of slides, and communicating with the attending pathologist, surgeons, oncologists and other clinicians.

 Sent-in consultation service

 Fellows are responsible for reviewing previously obtained biopsy and surgical material of Mayo Clinic patients.
-This rotation includes interaction with most of the anatomic pathologists in the Mayo Clinic practice and includes a strong quality assurance program.
+This rotation includes interaction with most of the anatomic pathologists and includes a strong quality assurance program.

 Nondirected consultation service

 Mayo Clinic receives approximately 60,000 outside consultations every year.
 On this rotation, fellows manage approximately 12 consults a day from different specialties with graduating degrees of responsibility.